ape-escape2/ape-escape2.github.io/powerbi.page.md

 The final output was this sales KPI dashboard.

-*the values are randomized and don't corespond do real sales data*
+*the values are randomized and don't corespond to real sales data*

 ![lagamba](screenshots/powerbi1.PNG)